grero/monkeyanalysis/README.md

 		%	trials			:		structure array of trial information
 		%	bins			:		the bins into which the spike trains should be discretized
 		%	alignment_event	:		the event to which to align the spike trains
 		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+To compute the response onset of a cell based on when the information about target becomes significant, use the following function

+	function [onset,offset] = getResponseOnset(sptrain,bins,trials,alignment_event,sort_event)
+		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+		%Compute the response onset of the a cell by identifying where the information
+		%about target locatoin exceeds the 95th percentile of the shuffled information
+		%for at least 5 bins
+		%Input:
+		%	sptrain			:		structure with a field 'spiketimes' corresponding to the
+		%							spike times of this cell
+		%	bins			:		bins used to compute spike counts
+		%	trials			:		structure array with trial information
+		%	alignment_event	:		event used to align the spikes.
+Defaults to 'target'
+		%	sort_event		:		event used to sort the trials.
+Defaults to the same as
+		%							alignment event
+		%Output:
+		%	onset			:		the response onset of the cell, relative to alignment_event
+		%	offset			:		the end of the response period, i.e. where the information drops
+		%							below the 95th percentile
+		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+To compute the response onset for a population of cells, use the following function

+	function [onset,offset] = analyzeResponseOnset(sptrains,trials,bins,alignment_event,sort_event)
+		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+		%Compute and plot the information for several spike trains.
+The plots
+		%are saved under the current directory as gXXcXXsLocationInformation.pdf
+		%Input:
+		%	sptrains		:		structure array of spike strains
+		%	trials			:		structure array of trial information
+		%	bins			:		the bins into which the spike trains should be discretized
+		%	alignment_event	:		the event to which to align the spike trains.
+Defaults
+		%							to target
+		%	sort_event		:		the event used to sort the trials.
+Defaults
+		%							to 'target'
+		%Output:
+		%	onset			:		array of response onsets for each spike train
+		%	offset			:		array of response offsets for each spike train
+		%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 To compute the information transfer between two spike trains, use the following function